Woollahra Vets News

 Chocolate toxicity in dogs !

-Although Christmas comes but once a year, we all love giving and receiving chocolate regardless of the occasion.
+Although Easter comes but once a year, we all love giving and receiving chocolate regardless of the occasion.
 However, chocolate not only needs to be hidden from those we're giving it to, but out of reach from dogs in the household.
 Chocolate contains both caffeine and theobromine, compounds called methylxanthines.
 Dogs develop a toxicity from chocolate because they have a lesser capacity than people to metabolise these compounds due to fewer detoxification enzymes in their liver and unique active metabolites that are produced.
 Unlike most of us dogs don't know when to stop eating chocolate, so will usually eat all they can find, even dark,bitter or cooking chocolate which has the highest theobromine levels.
 Methylxanthine sensitivity produces hyperactivity, increased heart rate, tremors, and potentially death if ingested at a toxic level.
 Other effects seen are vomiting, diarrhoea, increased thirst and urination, and lethargy.
 Always seek veterinary advice immediately if your dog has eaten chocolate: if you know the type and amount of chocolate eaten and the weight of your dog, we can usually tell you if there is cause for concern.

 Profender spot on cat wormer